You are hereHome / Care Farming Explained

-- Provide a supervised, structured programme of farming-related activities, including animal husbandry (livestock, small animals, poultry), crop and vegetable production, woodland management etc.
+- Provide a programme of farming-related activities for individuals with a defined need, including animal husbandry (livestock, small animals, poultry), crop and vegetable production, woodland management etc.

-- Provide services on a regular basis for participants, where clients/participants attend the farm regularly as part of a structured care, rehabilitation, therapeutic or educational programme.
+- Provide supervised, structured care services on a regular basis for service users, as part of a structured care, rehabilitation, therapeutic or specialist educational programme.

-- Are commissioned to provide care farming services by referral agencies such as social services, health care trusts, community mental health teams, education authorities, probation services, National careers Service etc. Clients can also be self-referred as part of the direct payments scheme, or be referred by family members.
+- Are commissioned to provide services by a range of referral agencies such as social services, health care trusts, community mental health teams, education authorities, probation services, National careers Service etc. Clients can also be self-referred as part of the direct payments scheme, or be referred by family members.

 - Utilise the whole or part of a farm.
 Be they commercial agricultural units, smallholdings or community farms.